 Module three: Case Studies in Sub-Saharan Africa

-Given the early stage of new biofuel investments, the research focuses on existing agro-industrial investments in potential biofuel feedstock, especially sugarcane and oil palms.
-Specific agro-industrial investments in the rural areas of two African countries (most probably Ghana and Mozambique or Malawi) will be analysed; this will include household- and community level surveys in the vicinity of existing sugarcane and/or oil palm clusters to be compared to other non-producing regions (quasi-experimental design).
-Analysis of village-, household- and individual-level data will be done using quantitative and qualitative tools.
+The research focused on existing agro-industrial investments in potential biofuel feedstock, especially sugarcane.
+Specific agro-industrial investments in the rural areas of two African countries were analysed; this included household- and community level surveys in the vicinity of existing sugarcane clusters to be compared to other non-producing regions (quasi-experimental design).